iamthemovie/iamthemovie.github.io/_posts/2014-09-18-centos-7-and-hp-raid-drivers.md

 ### Thoughts

 Although not ideal, this seems to be the only way I've managed to piece together so far.
 Really it didn't take that long to find out the correct information but hopefully it'll save someone some time.
 I hate it when there's relatively no information regarding isolated issues like this!

+I guess the underlying issue here is the drivers are deprecated and are the hardware is ex-enterprise being over a few years old now.

 If you do have any issues, feel free to tweet me and I'll be happy to help. @jordanisonfire